theonize/Currier/Gloss/Ruth/Ruth 4.md

 17+) Taken literally, this puts the events of Ruth at the end of the Judges period.
      However, it is not theologically necessary for this to be the case- Biblical genealogies often have gaps.
      The important aspect here is the lineage and they key figures therein.

+Perhaps the family bonds with Moab continued because David was able to goto the King of Moab for help in 1 Samuel 22:3-4.